-The Town of North Beach is pleased to provide this annual water quality report for calendar year 2016.
+The Town of North Beach is pleased to provide this annual water quality report for calendar year 2017.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 The Town of North Beach routinely monitors for contaminants in your drinking water and we are committed to ensuring the quality if your water.
-Our system is currently in violation of the Lead and Copper Rule (LCR); we were cited for failing to provide lead results to the consumer in a timely manner.
-We are currently working to return our system to compliance status.
+Our system was in violation of the Lead and Copper Rule (LCR); we were cited for failing to provide lead results to the consumer in a timely manner.
+We have since been returned to compliance status.